frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: provider_update_timestamp

-> **AI Analysis:** This trigger automatically updates the `updated_at` timestamp to the current time whenever a provider's record is modified.
-This ensures an accurate and automated audit trail, tracking the last time any provider's data was changed within the system.
+> **AI Analysis:** This trigger automatically updates the `updated_at` timestamp to the current time whenever any information for a healthcare provider is changed.
+Its purpose is to maintain an accurate and reliable audit trail, ensuring the system always knows precisely when a provider's record was last modified.
+This is essential for data governance, compliance, and understanding data currency.

-The trigger implements the business rule: "The date and time of the last modification must be recorded for every provider record."
+Business Rule: When a provider's record is updated, the 'updated_at' field must be automatically set to the current system time.

-This automation enhances data integrity and provides a reliable audit log for tracking data currency, which is critical for compliance and operational purposes.
-The performance impact is negligible.
+Implications: The trigger ensures data consistency by automating a critical audit field, preventing manual errors or omissions.
+It provides a reliable timestamp for tracking data changes, which is vital for auditing purposes, with a negligible performance impact.

 **Definition:**
 ```sql